Come Along On a Key West Seaplane Adventure Flight in the Dry Tortugas

 The quickest and most thrilling way to reach Dry Tortugas is by seaplane.
 Key West Seaplane Adventures is the only air service out to the national park, taking you on a low-altitude sight-seeing tour.
 With every passenger guaranteed a window seat and headset narration from the pilot, you’re sure to have a flight experience you’ll never forget.
 Expect to see a bird’s-eye view of sunken Spanish ships, as well as an abundance of marine life including stingrays, turtles, sharks and the occasional porpoise.
 If you’re feeling lucky you can explore the active treasure site of the sunken Spanish ships, Margarita and Atocha, where finds of gems and Spanish gold have been discovered.

-If flying is not your thing, hop aboard the Yankee Freedom III, the official Dry Tortugas ferry.
+If flying with Key West Seaplane Adventures is not your thing, hop aboard the Yankee Freedom III, the official Dry Tortugas ferry.
 This two-hour-and-15-minute air-conditioned catamaran ride takes you directly to the national park, with complimentary breakfast and lunch.
 Step out onto the deck and take in the fresh air while observing marine life in the water below.

 Regardless your mode of transportation, your destination is Fort Jefferson, the largest brick structure anywhere in the Americas, composed of more than 16 million bricks.
 Once you step foot on the island, take a tour of the fort with the on-island guide to learn more about its history, dating back to the 1840s.